 Depending on the severity of your condition, we may be able to help you without you having to come into the office.

-We offer teledentistry, where you can take a photo of the area and text it to Dr. Pooley.
+We offer teledentistry, where you can take a photo of the area and text it to our dentist in Mankato, MN.
 He’ll get back to you with a professional assessment and treatment steps.

 We’ll be back soon!